remidinishanth/distributed_systems/networking/basics_5_layer.md

 ## Data Link Layer (Layer 2)

+All hosts that have an IP address also have a MAC (Media Access Controller) address.
+Unlike IP addresses which are virtual, MAC addresses are fixed hardware based addresses that never change.

 This layer uses a Media Access Controller (MAC) to generate the frames that will be transmitted.
 As the name suggests, the MAC controls the physical transmission media.

 ### Ethernet and WiFi Frame Format